What is Alzheimer’s disease?

 - This is usually partnered with a decline in concentration and numerical ability, an inability to find the right word (dysphasia), anxiety, unpredictable mood changes and personality changes.

 - Eventually, the person may become very disoriented and confused.
 They may experience delusions and hallucinations.

 - Alzheimer’s disease can be diagnosed using tests that assess whether a person’s mental state and intellectual ability have changed.

 - Brain imaging, using computer tomography (CT) scanning or magnetic resonance imaging (MRI), can indicate a reduction in the size of the brain.

-- The only way to diagnose Alzheimer’s definitively is after death, where post-mortem can reveal the characteristic deposits and tangles in the brain.
+- The only way to diagnose Alzheimer’s definitively is after death, where a post-mortem can reveal the characteristic plaques and tangles in the brain.

-- Current drugs preserve the levels of acetylcholine in the brain to help maintain memory and concentration.
-In most patients the effects only last a few months and do not alter the steady decline associated with Alzheimer’s.
+- Other drugs boost the levels of the chemical acetylcholine in the brain to help maintain memory and concentration, which can help people with the condition for a few months.